skraftarcher/archerlabwebsite/content/People.md

 *Abhi Mohratra, former STEM Prep Student*, is continuing their associates degree at Baton Rouge Community College

+*Samantha Schlegel, former REU Student*, is finishing up their undergraduate degree at University of Tampa

 *Makeda Serju, former Intern*, has finished her degree at The University of The Bahamas and is continuing to develop her skills and knowledge base through internships and research opportunities

+*Mackenzie Plowman, former REU Student*, is finishing up their undergraduate degree at Shenandoah University

+*Mikel Vaughan-Coston, former REU Student*, is finishing up their undergraduate degree at University of Michigan

 <br>